quicwg/base-drafts/draft-ietf-quic-recovery.md

 max_datagram_size:
 : The sender's current maximum payload size.
 Does not include UDP or IP overhead.
 The max datagram size is used for congestion window computations.
-An endpoint sets the value of this variable based on its PMTU (see Section 14.1 of {{QUIC-TRANSPORT}}), with a minimum value of 1200 bytes.
+An endpoint sets the value of this variable based on its Path Maximum Transmission Unit (PMTU; see Section 14.2 of {{QUIC-TRANSPORT}}), with a minimum value of 1200 bytes.

 ecn_ce_counters\[kPacketNumberSpace]:
 : The highest value reported for the ECN-CE counter in the packet number space